2012160085/tetris_AI/README.md

 How it works
 ---
 It works differently depending on the state which determined by state determining model.<br/>
-In build-state : an FNN model piles blockes up.
+In build-state : an FNN model piles blockes up.<br/>
 In combo-state : rule based system breaks blockes down. <br/>